Sandy Bay Campus, Chemistry Building, Level 2, Rooms 217, 254-256

 This facility houses:

 Electron Probe Microanalysis (EPMA) and Scanning Electron Microscopy (SEM) are closely related techniques for high-magnification imaging and spatially resolved chemical analysis of solid samples.
-Their focussed electron beam excites various secondary signals: Secondary electrons (SE) show surface morphology, backscattered electrons (BSE) local differences in mean atomic number, cathodoluminescence (CL) local variation in defect chemistry, x-rays are detected by wavelength and energy dispersive spectrometers (WDS, EDS) for chemical analysis.
+Their focussed electron beam excites various secondary signals: Secondary electrons (SE) show surface morphology, backscattered electrons (BSE) local differences in mean atomic number.
+Crystal structure and orientation can be determined by electron backscatter diffraction (EBSD).
+Cathodoluminescence (CL) can be used to assess local variation in defect chemistry.
+X-rays are detected by wavelength and energy dispersive spectrometers (WDS, EDS) to measure variations in the local chemical composition.
 Whereas SEM is optimized for high-resolution microscopy, EPMA is mainly used for quantitative chemical analysis of micrometer-sized volumes, for which the samples have to be flat and polished.
 Non-conductive samples have to be coated (C, Au, Pt).
 Fresh biological specimens can be observed uncoated using the FEI in low vacuum or environmental mode.
-The microXRF uses a primary x-ray beam and EDS for lower resolution chemical microanalysis.

 Contact Dr Karsten Goemann for more information